Special Note to New Hampshire Residents

 This course is not designed for students who are new to programming; it is targeted at professional developers with at least one month of experience programming in an object-oriented environment.

-• Describe the core syntax and features of C#.
+• Describe the core syntax and features of Visual C#.

-• Create and call methods, catch and handle exceptions, and describe the monitoring requirements of large-scale applications.
+• Create methods, handle exceptions, and describe the monitoring requirements of large-scale applications.

 • Implement the basic structure and essential elements of a typical desktop application.

 • Create classes, define and implement interfaces, and create and use generic collections.